18F/handbook/README.md

 ## Folder Structure

-The folder structure of the Handbook should correspond almost exactly with how the information is presented on the homepage.
-The current folder structure is as
+The folder structure of `_pages` should correspond almost exactly with how the information is presented on the homepage.
+The current structure is as follows (with (TODO) brief descriptions of each folder):
-follows:

 ```
 _pages